ripienaar/puppet-reportprint/README.md

 Future?
 -------

- * Go through all the file resources and get the size of each, report on largest
  * Parse the Puppet compiler metrics that was recently introduced to figure out why compiling is slow
  * Retrieve a report from PuppetDB based on some criteria